 TGaz Editor: Modify the paragraph starting on page 159 (line 28) as follows

-The data rate or MCS used for transmitting the LMR frame is solely decided by the transmitter of the (#3747) LMR frame.
-The bandwidth used to transmit the R2I LMR frame shall be the same as the soliciting NDP Announcement and I2R LMR frame, and shall not be wider than the bandwidth of soliciting NDP Announcement. (#3260)
+The data rate or MCS used for transmitting the R2I and I2R LMR frames is solely decided by the transmitter of each of the (#3747) frames.
+The bandwidth used to transmit the R2I LMR frame shall be no greater than that of the soliciting NDP Announcement frame, and the transmit bandwidth of the I2R LMR frame shall be no greater than the bandwidth of the preceding R2I LMR frame. (#3260)